Metro Bank Credit Card review 2023

 There's no cash advance fee on the Metro Bank Personal Credit Card.

-The interest rate on this part of your balance will be 14.9%, which is the same as the standard purchases rate (chargeable from the day of the transaction – the card's usual "up to 56 days interest-free" grace period won't apply).
+The interest rate on this part of your balance will be 14.9%, which is the same as the standard purchase rate (chargeable from the day of the transaction – the card's usual "up to 56 days interest-free" grace period won't apply).

 What is the minimum payment on the Metro Bank Personal Credit Card?